net-lisias-ksp/KSP-Forum-Preservation-Project/README.md

 ## News

 And, boy, here we go again.
-As from July 13th, 2026 23:00 Zulu Time, Forum is down once more.
+As from July 13th, 2026 23:00 Zulu Time, Forum was down once more.
+It came back 16Th, 12:00 Zulu Time.

 <details>
 Forum became unavailable on March 19th, 2026 from 13:30 to 17:00 Zulu time.